- China’s major focus in 2018 is on quality v. speed of growth. The market expects a moderate slowdown in the growth rate from 6.8 to 6.5 percent.

 - The offshore CNH gained 7.3 percent against the USD in 2017 and the onshore CNY rose 7.0 percent.
 Dollar weakness, regulatory guidance, and China’s on-target growth, have all contributed to the CNY’s advance.

 - The Chinese government prioritized stability in 2017, ahead of the 19th Party Congress and the 40th anniversary of major economic reforms.
 In light of the anniversary this year, the market expects a shift in the balance towards faster reforms and increased risk-taking.

 - After targeting rapid growth rates for decades, China has shifted focus towards high quality growth at the end of 2017.
 There are high priority issues to be addressed, such as overcapacity, industrial upgrades, which the leadership aims to focus on over just the speed of growth.

 - With this shift, China’s economic growth in 2018 will likely continue to slow down.
 Investors will need more leading indicators to better evaluate how well China is resolving domestic issues.
 Fixed asset investment, particularly private investment in fixed assets, will be useful measures.

 - China’s monetary policy is expected to remain neutral this year.
 The PBOC has been facing a choice between loosening policy to stimulate the economy for more growth and tightening it to manage financial risks.
 The PBOC prioritized risk control over growth, which is also consistent with the leadership’s shift in economic goals towards quality of growth.

 - In terms of technical analysis, USD/CNH is trading at around 6.3954.
-For a bullish setup, a target could be 6.4426.
+For a bullish set up, a target could be 6.4426.
 If it stands above that level, the next focus will be 6.4785.
-In terms of a bearish setup, a key level to watch is 6.3557 where 2017 trend line converges with 61.8% retracement of September 2017 advance.
+In terms of a bearish set up, a key level to watch is 6.3557 where 2017 trend line converges with 61.8 percent retracement of the September 2017 advance.